Last updated on October 25th, 2020

 A Portuguese wine whose name translates to “green wine” for the fact that it’s bottled young, vinho verde is an effervescent white wine.

 It’s heavy with tart citrusy notes—think lime, green apple, and nectarine—and sometimes lets a hint of summery melon sneak in.

 (Reds and rosés do exist in vinho verde-land, although they’re rarely to be found in American wine stores.)

 Most bottles fall in the under-$10 category, making it a zippy alternative to Prosecco or Cava (both of which should not be bank-breakers either, but I’ve noticed their prices creeping up over the years).

 Vinho verdo is a wine born for nights on the patio, backyard barbecues, and early al fresco happy hours—not something to hoard in your cellar for decades.

 It’s young, it’s hip, it’s fun; take it out on the town for a spin!

-Although even Trader Joe’s has a version of vinho verde, a $4 bottle of Espiral that admittedly I’ve never tried, and my house brand is the widely-found Gazela—$6 at the local Shopper’s Vineyard—by all means, take a spin through your local wine shop to find some less-obvious bottlings.
-The lovely and well-stocked Angelbeck’s in Upper Montclair stocks the steely Barca and the slightly sweeter Aliança, both $7.99.
+Even Trader Joe’s has a version of vinho verde, a $4 bottle of Espiral, and my house brand is the widely-found Gazela.
+But by all means, check out the selection at your local wine shop to find some less-obvious bottlings.

 - 1 Granny Smith apple, cubed